 3. Conduct online research

 1. Check the list of authorised novel foods

-The list of authorised novel foods can be found in the Annex to EU Regulation (EC) 2017/2470 establishing the Union list of novel foods (see 'Key legislation' below).
+The list of authorised novel foods can be found in the Annex to Regulation (EC) 2017/2470 establishing the Union list of novel foods (see 'Key legislation' below).
 To search for the common or scientific name of the food / ingredient on the web page use Ctrl-F (on Windows computers) or Cmd-F (on Macs).

 The legislation is updated regularly but the most recent updates can be found at the bottom of the Union list of novel foods page on the European Commission website.

 Foods that have been through a safety assessment can be found listed in the Novel Food Catalogue.

 The catalogue is arranged in alphabetical order and can be searched with keywords.

 When searching you must use the scientific name of the food / ingredient - for example, if you want to find pomegranate you have to search for 'Punica granatum'.
 You can find the scientific name by searching 'scientific name of X' online.

 Each entry will have one of four icons below the text:

 |The food / ingredient is not a novel food but its use may be restricted in some EU Member States.|